Our Local Projects Fund is a grant scheme that helps communities deliver their ambitions. Here's the guidance you need to apply for funding.

 - Any group formed to oppose any proposed or likely District Council policy

-- Other public sector bodies that deliver core services
+- Other public sector bodies that deliver core services, includes schools

-What types of projects / initiatives are covered by the scheme?
+What types of projects / initiatives do we fund?

-The scheme may be used to facilitate match funding from other organisations, but match funding is in no way a requirement.
+- The Fund may facilitate match funding from other organisations although match funding is not a requirement.

 How will applications be judged?